james-montgomery-blog/code_crash_course/Environments/Conda/README.md

 conda deactivate
 ~~~

 Before deactivating you might want to save your dependancies for reference.
-Sinply save then to a requirements file.
+Simply save then to a requirements file.

 ~~~Bash
 pip freeze > requirements.txt